Skip to main content

 ssg lint

-Validate .rules file syntax.
+Validate .rules file syntax and native engine compatibility.

 ssg lint